pelias-deprecated/vagrant/README.md

 How long will this take?
 ------------------------
-* presently, to load the defaults (geonames for IT, all of quattroshapes, Florence and Rome): ~9 hours
+* presently, to load the defaults (geonames for IT, quattroshapes for ITA and Florence and Rome OSM data): ~1 hour (including initial build time of the VM, which is a one time deal)
-* 95% of this time is spent on quattroshapes, which we're working to modify to allow importing only required pieces
+* larger countries with more data, e.g. the US and most countries in Western Europe, will take longer

 Tweaking things
 ---------------